CartoDB/cartodb/doc/redis.md

   - `user_id`: the identifier of the user which is associated to the token
   - `time`: the time which the token was created

+### 0 ###

+`0` database holds information relating to the correct running of the cartoDB tileserver.
+In addition to storing primary key indeces and user specified map styles, it may eventually be used as a tile cache.
+The following keys are used:

+	node:pkey - pk store
+  node:style:<style_id> - style data store
+  node:user:<user_id>:styles - set of style keys belonging to user node:style:<style_id>:users" - set of user keys belonging to a style node:user:<user_id>:layer:<layer_id>:style - Default style key per user/layer combo. used if user specifies a style.